naboshi229/My_Basic_Programs/Coffee_Machine/README.md

  ## What you need to download:
  - main.py
  - coffee_machine_data.py
- ### These are the files you need to download in order for my program to work properly.
+ ### Every file needs to be in the same dictionary!!!
+Otherwise my game will not work!!!